jasonking3/macipgw/README.md

 The primary intent of this port was to have MacIP functionality on the Raspberry Pi so, while it may (and probably will) compile under other Linux variants, it has only been tested on Raspbian.

+Note:  If you don't want to deal with compiling macipgw yourself, check out http://macip.net for a pre-configured VM that uses this code.

 ### Usage Examples

 The makefile has debugging enabled with the -DDEBUG switch, comment this out if you intend to run this without debugging.
 A typical command to run macipgw with debugging would look something like this: